 - Organisations reviewing their organisational policies and practices?

 - The development of place-based strategy to address the drivers of vulnerability?

 - If so, what are the enablers and barriers to this approach being successful?’

-This project is working with a cluster of cross-sector organisations and with identified community groups based in Shire of Campaspe to:
+This project worked with a cluster of cross-sector organisations and identified community groups based in Shire of Campaspe to:

 - Support organisations to implement the organisational assessments & develop action plans - Coach and support five organisations to complete the organisational assessment tool and develop action plans to address the findings.

 - Support organisations to trial the worker self-assessments - Support five organisations to trial the worker self-assessments tools across teams with varying levels of direct contact with children, young people and families and develop actions in response.

 - Create community knowledge and awareness of the CYAP core competencies/drivers of vulnerability - Promote awareness of the commitment to the shared core competencies including by exploring hosting place-based information sessions with diverse organisations and potentially with community leaders.